In most cases, changing your supervisor may result in major changes in the research content and/or methods which

 Where and how should I submit my dissertation?

-Academic Office counter), are announced at the beginning of that semester.
+Details about the submission process are announced at the beginning of each semester.

 I could not get my supervisor’s signature (approval).
 Can I still submit my dissertation?